 Tooth Design and Teeth Per Inch

-While we examine the hole saw’s teeth, we consider two key factors: TPI and tooth design.
+While examining the hole saw’s teeth, consider two key factors: TPI and tooth design.
 These factors will guide you in making the right choice.

 “Teeth Per Inch” (TPI) describes the saw blade’s tooth count per inch.
 This TPI rating will affect the speed and quality of the cut as well as the kind of material that the specific saw can easily cut or drill through.